coq/coq/INSTALL.md

 this amounts to installing a compiler switch ending in `+flambda`, such as `4.07.1+flambda`.
 For other users, YMMV.
-Once `ocamlopt -config` reports that Flambda is available, some further optimization options can be used; see the entry about `-flambda-opts` in the build guide for more details.
+Once `ocamlopt -config` reports that Flambda is available, some further optimization options can be used; see the entry about `flambda options` in the build guide for more details.

 Choice of Build and Installation Procedure